 FHA And Conventional Guidelines On Mortgage After Bankruptcy

-This BLOG On FHA And Conventional Guidelines On Mortgage After Bankruptcy Was Written By Gustan Cho NMLS 873293
+This Article On FHA And Conventional Guidelines On Mortgage After Bankruptcy

-- Both HUD and Fannie Mae recently announced 2015 mortgage lending guidelines to qualify mortgage after bankruptcy recently.
+- Both HUD and Fannie Mae recently announced new mortgage lending guidelines to qualify mortgage after bankruptcy recently.

-- In general, 2015 FHA guidelines for mortgage after bankruptcy is 2 years from the discharge date of the bankruptcy, which is the same guidelines as 2014 FHA guidelines on waiting period to qualify for mortgage after bankruptcy.
+- In general, FHA guidelines for a mortgage after bankruptcy is 2 years from the discharge date of the bankruptcy

-- For Fannie Mae, the 2015 Fannie Mae lending guidelines for mortgage after bankruptcy is 4 years from the discharge date of the bankruptcy.
+- Fannie Mae lending guidelines for a mortgage after Chapter 7 bankruptcy is 4 years from the discharge date

-- Waiting periods for mortgage after a deed in lieu of foreclosure and/or short sale under Fannie Mae Guidelines is 4 years.
+- Waiting periods for a mortgage after a deed in lieu of foreclosure and/or short sale under Fannie Mae Guidelines is 4 years

-- FHA treats short sale and deed in lieu of foreclosure the same as a regular foreclosure undelike Fannie Mae and Freddie Mac.
+- FHA treats short sale and deed in lieu of foreclosure the same as a regular foreclosure unlike Fannie Mae and Freddie Mac

-- Mortgage underwriters are very cautious when underwriting a mortgage loan applicant with a prior bankruptcy.
+Mortgage underwriters are very cautious when underwriting borrowers with a prior bankruptcy and/or housing event.

 What Do Underwriters Look For On Borrowers With Prior Bankruptcy?